ekramasif/ai-analyst/README.md

 # AI Analyst
-This is an AI-powered code and data analysis tool built with Next.js and Gemini.
+This is an AI-powered code and data analysis tool built with Next.js and Google Gemini AI.

 ![Preview](preview.png)